 The adventure started in 2011 when we stumbled across this incredible vineyard site that was previously farmed for hazelnuts, cherries, walnuts and prunes.
 Our family was visiting the Willamette Valley in search of the best ground for Pinot Noir, when our route serendipitously took us up Worden Hill and we discovered a "For Sale" sign that had evaded our long running search.
 We immediately sold our home in North Vancouver, BC to move to Oregon and pursue our love and passion for wine growing and farming.

-Our family fell in love with our new home sweet home, a 10 acre farm perched in the Dundee Hills overlooking the Willamette Valley.
+We fell in love with our new home sweet home, a 10 acre farm perched in the Dundee Hills overlooking the Willamette Valley.
 The soon to be vineyard had been cleared of the hazelnut orchard and was ready to be planted.
-Ryan being an Oregonian had long been looking for a great opportunity to return to his roots in the hills of Oregon, and buy a premier site in the Dundee Hills AVA where he could follow his passion.
+Ryan being an Oregonian had long been looking for a great opportunity to return to his roots in the hills of Oregon, and we buy a premier site in the Dundee Hills AVA where we can follow our passion for wine growing.

-We kept our daily jobs in the IT industry in order to invest in our vineyard.
-We were excited yet humbled to be in the Dundee Hills, the Mecca of the Pinot Noir.
+We kept our daily jobs in the IT industry in order to invest in their vineyard.
+In 2015 Sofia decided to leave the IT Industry environment and focused 100% in the wine family business.
+We are excited yet humbled to be in the Dundee Hills, the Mecca of the Pinot Noir.
 Living few steps from Pinot Noir pioneers such as Jim Maresh, Vivian Weber, and next door neighbor Dick Erath.